After yet another sleepless night, 4 am feed, or bleary-eyed diaper change, chances are you’ll need a coffee.

 If this is the case, you can either limit your caffeine or consume it directly after nursing/pumping so it’s out of your system by the next feeding.

-Yes, you can drink energy drinks while breastfeeding.
+100%, you can drink energy drinks while breastfeeding.

-Just like drinking coffee while breastfeeding, it’s all about moderation.
+And just like drinking coffee while breastfeeding, it’s all about moderation.

 A lot of energy drinks contain more caffeine than coffee, tea, or soda, so it’s best to stick with energy drinks with less than 100 mg of caffeine.

-However, caffeine may not be the only concern in energy drinks while breastfeeding ‒ the high sugar content is probably the most important thing to consider with energy drinks and breastfeeding.
+However, caffeine may not be the only concern in energy drinks while breastfeeding—the high sugar content is probably the most important thing to consider with energy drinks and breastfeeding.

 Some research has shown that high levels of refined sugar in your diet while pregnant or breastfeeding can affect baby’s cognitive development.